-The ADRF6518 evaluation board is controlled through the parallel port on a PC.
-The parallel port is programmed via the ADRF6518 evaluation software.
+The ADRF6518 evaluation board is controlled through the USB port on a PC.
 This software enables/disables the dc offset compensation loop and controls the filter corner frequency, the high and low power modes, and the minimum and maximum gains for each amplifier in the ADRF6518.
 For information about the register map, see Table 5.
 For information about SPI port timing and control, see Figure 2 and Figure 3.

-After the software is downloaded and installed, start the basic user interface to program the filter corner and gain values (see Figure 73).
+After the software is downloaded and installed, start the basic user interface to program the filter corner and gain values (see Figure 87).